How Safe Is Your School's Reopening Plan? Here's What To Look For

 Physical distancing is a cornerstone of coronavirus protection in school, just as it is in the grocery store or at a White House briefing.

-Ideally desks need to be placed at least six feet apart, space allowing.
+Ideally, desks need to be placed at least 6 feet apart.
 Some schools are considering moving traditional classes into larger rooms like auditoriums, music rooms or gyms, says Hewlett.
 Tan advises holding classes outdoors when possible.

 "There really is no one right way to do this," says Tan.
 Schools have to adapt their space as best they can.

 One solution many experts recommend is a system of cohorts and staggered schedules.
 Each class forms a self-contained pod that doesn't interact with other children.
-The goal, says Miller, is to reduce the number of people any individual is exposed to and "reduce the density of people in any given space."
+The goal, says Miller, is to reduce the number of people any individual is exposed to and to "reduce the density of people in any given space."

-Malani suggests bringing special teachers, like art and music teachers, to the pod's classroom.
+Malani suggests bringing special-topic teachers, like art and music teachers, to the pod's classroom.
 This way, students don't have to rub elbows traveling through hallways.

-"If the bubble stays safe then everyone within it stays safe," Miller says.
+"If the bubble stays safe, then everyone within it stays safe," Miller says.

-As part of a cohort system, many schools are opting to set up a staggered schedule, with one group of students going on Wednesday and Friday for example, while another group goes Tuesday, Thursday and each group alternates Mondays.
+As part of a cohort system, many schools are opting to set up a staggered schedule, in which one group of students goes on Wednesday and Friday for example, while another group goes Tuesday and Thursday, and each group alternates Mondays.
 Another option is to have one group of students go in the mornings and another in the afternoons.

 Under debate: Plexiglass dividers

 Plexiglass dividers have been used in schools in Europe and Asia.
 But "the data for plexiglass are limited," says Miller, explaining that unless dividers go to the ceiling, "the air currents will simply flow around them."
-Malani says plexiglass barriers are most useful in front offices, for greeters or security guards sitting in high traffic areas.
+Malani says plexiglass barriers are most useful in front offices, for greeters or security guards sitting in high-traffic areas.

 Look for: Requirement for anyone with symptoms to self-isolate — and collaboration with the local health department

-Schools need to have a plan in place before opening for what to do when kids develop symptoms.
+Schools need to have a plan in place for what to do when kids develop symptoms.
 It's critical this is communicated clearly, says Hewlett, so that "everyone understands what's going to happen if a child develops infection."

 Most scientists we spoke to agreed that any student or staff with symptoms should be tested or evaluated by a doctor.
 But few school plans we reviewed specify this as a requirement for students; instead they simply ask that anyone with concerning symptoms or a known exposure stay home.
-(Some districts, like Detroit, are asking all staff to get tested prior to the start of school).
+(Some districts, like Detroit, are asking all staff to get tested prior to the start of school.)

-With or without test results, anyone with symptoms needs to stay home for at least 10 days after symptom onset and schools should have a protocol for deciding whether others exposed need to quarantine.
-This would be best done in consultation with the local health department, says Malani, and will be based on the severity of the symptoms, and how much interaction the child had with others.
+With or without test results, anyone with symptoms needs to stay home for at least 10 days after symptom onset, and schools should have a protocol for deciding whether others exposed need to quarantine.
+This would be best done in consultation with the local health department, says Malani, and will be based on the severity of the symptoms and how much interaction the child had with others.

-If anyone does test positive, schools need to collaborate with local health departments Hewlett says, so they can provide contact tracing and guidance for when to shut down a school if needed.
+If anyone does test positive, schools need to collaborate with local health departments, Hewlett says, so they can provide contact tracing and guidance for when to shut down a school if needed.

 Establishing a stable pod or cohort of students could help prevent school shutdowns, says Guzman-Cottrill, because if a person in the cohort tests positive, exposure is limited to the cohort and only those students need to quarantine.